liwuqiong/liwuqiong.github.io/_posts/2024-2-18-Be focused.md

 Go back to the original point and regain the enthusiasm, refresh what's the most important, set the goal and just do it.

-Be focused on what my goal.
+Be focused on my goal.